stanleyctg03/ns-met-office/README.md

 # ns-met-office
-This project allows user to enter postcode to determine the temperature and weather type for the next three hours via the terminal.
+This project allows user to enter postcode to determine the temperature and weather type for the next three hours.

 ## Project Structure
 ```